BNasmith/PTForsyth/PTFWorkofChrist.md

 And the central feature of this threefold reve- lation in the Cross is the holiness of God's love.
-It is this holiness that deepens error into sin, sin into guilt, and guilt into repentance ; with- out which any sense of forgiveness would be but an anodyne and not a grace, a self -flatter- ing unction to the soul and not the peace
+It is this holiness that deepens error into sin, sin into guilt, and guilt into repentance; with- out which any sense of forgiveness would be but an anodyne and not a grace, a self -flatter- ing unction to the soul and not the peace